LaurentVeyssier/Analysis_AirBnB_Boston/docs/README.md

 Finally we used the characteristics of Airbnb properties to train a machine learning model and predict the rental price of a given location.

 Using specific tools, we explored the influence of main features on price.
-These appear to be the room type, the capacity and various facility/service offering like fully-serviced .
+These appear to be the room type, the housing capacity and the facility/service offering such as fully-serviced places.
 Such amenities justify pushing prices up.
 On the contrary, no private room implies a substantial discount.

 # Interested to go deeper into the analysis and its technical aspects?